What Is a Typical Business Line of Credit?

 - No site visit required

-- Access to borrow and draw as much as you want whenever you want using an online banking portal or mobile app
+- Access to borrow and draw and payback on-demand using an online banking portal or mobile app

 - No origination fee or maintenance cost